techidaily/site-games-able/source/_posts/explore-remote-play-potential-with-steams-storage-solutions.md

 ## How to Move Your Steam Games to Your External Drive

  Moving your Steam games to an external drive is a great way to free up some space on your local drives.
-If you want to free up some more space, here’s[how to use SpaceSniffer to visualize your files](https://www.makeuseof.com/free-drive-space-by-visualizing-your-files-with-spacesniffer/) and delete ones that you don’t use anymore but are taking up a lot of space.
+If you want to free up some more space, here’s [how to use SpaceSniffer to visualize your files](https://www.makeuseof.com/free-drive-space-by-visualizing-your-files-with-spacesniffer/) and delete ones that you don’t use anymore but are taking up a lot of space.

  Since your external drive is now one that Steam recognizes as a game library folder, you can easily move your games using the storage manager.